UW-Hydro/VIC/README.txt

 	below the minimum volume of 1 lake node.
 This modification removes that constraint.
 In addition, the lake-specific get_* functions were modified to return ErrorFlag values instead of aborting on error, making them more consistent with the CONTINUEONERROR option.
-TJB
+KAC via TJB

+Lake snow and ice fixes

+	Files affected:

+	LAKE.h
+	lakes.eb.c
+	vicNl_def.h

+	Description:

+	Modified to set lake ice fraction to 0 if new lake fraction is 0.
+	Previously lake ice was always adjusted by dividing old by new fractions, which causes nans when the new fraction is 0.
+Modified redistribution of snow variables between wetland and lake ice.
+Surface water is now stored as a lake variable and used to reestablish surf_water at the start of a new time step.
+KAC via TJB